 Culminate days sampling wonderfully creative dinner offerings.
 An 'ice menu' presents the likes of Arctic char and moose fillet, served, naturally, on ice, along with such delights as salmon tartare and topside of reindeer on the regular menu.
 The new 'chef's table' on the veranda goes one up, featuring a twelve-course tasting menu served alongside expertly-matched drinks.
 Days are best finished off with something altogether more warming, served in an ice glass, of course, at the ICEBAR's below-freezing surrounds, where the sculptures that loom above are just as intricate as the rest of the hotel.

 Its sister hotel, ICEHOTEL 365, commands just as much attention, and its permanency means excursions among Jukkasjärvi's verdant landscapes are innumerable, be it under the everlasting midnight sun or the ethereal contours of the Northern Lights.
-The design triumph boasts the artistic extravagances and frozen ICEBAR of its winter neighbour, along with spectacular architect-designed Art Suites ethereally lit to make the most of the otherworldly carvings, A welcome antidote to outside’s frost, there are also Scandi-chic fur-adorned warm rooms and en-suite bathrooms.
+The design triumph boasts the artistic extravagances and frozen ICEBAR of its winter neighbour, along with spectacular architect-designed Art Suites ethereally lit to make the most of the otherworldly carvings.
+A welcome antidote to outside’s frost, there are also Scandi-chic fur-adorned warm rooms and en-suite bathrooms.
 And when the sun never sets during summer's glorious few months, verdant forests, serene lakes and summer meadows are itching to be explored via horse back, hiking and biking, as well as kayaking and canoeing on swelled rivers and purling streams.

 4 days from £1,280 pp incl. flights

 Treehotel & ICEHOTEL

-5 days from £1,840 pp incl. flights
+5 days from £2,060 pp incl. flights